Efficient state transition algorithm with guaranteed optimality: Related Work

 The globality mainly lies in the expansion transformation operator.
-Since $R_{e}$ is a random diagonal matrix with its entries obeying the Gaussian distribution, using the expansion transformation with a nonzero vector $\bm s_k$ and sufficiently large expansion factor $\gamma$, the entries in $\bm s_{k+1}$ can be expanded to the range of $(-\infty, +\infty)$, from the perspective of probability theory.
+Given that $R_{e}$ is a random diagonal matrix with entries following a Gaussian distribution, by using the expansion transformation with a nonzero vector $\bm s_k$ and sufficiently large expansion factor $\gamma$, the entries in $\bm s_{k+1}$ can be expanded to the range of $(-\infty, +\infty)$, from the perspective of probability theory.

 The optimality mainly lies in the rotation transformation operator.
-It is proved that $\|\bm s_{k+1} - \bm s_{k}\| \leq \alpha$ by using the rotation transformation.
-That is to say, with a sufficiently large sample size \emph{SE} and sufficiently small rotation factor $\alpha_{\min}$, if no better candidate $\bm s_{k+1}$ is found, the incumbent $\bm{s}_{k}$ can be regarded as an optimal solution in the mathematical sense, achieved with a prescribed level of precision.
+It can be proved that $\|\bm s_{k+1} - \bm s_{k}\| \leq \alpha$ by using the rotation transformation \cite{zhou2012state, zhou2018dynamic}.
+That is to say, with a sufficiently large sample size \emph{SE} and sufficiently small rotation factor $\alpha_{\min}$, if no better candidate $\bm s_{k+1}$ is found, the incumbent $\bm{s}_{k}$ can be regarded as an optimal solution in the mathematical sense, achieved with a prescribed level of precision $\alpha_{\min}$.

-The rapidity lies in several aspects: \emph{i}) the sampling technique; based on the incumbent, all candidates generated by each state transformation operator can form a regular neighborhood, and then representative candidates can be obtained by sampling, avoiding complete enumeration. \emph{ii}) the alternate strategy; the alternative use of various transformation operators accelerates the escape from the region around a local optimum. \emph{iii}) efficient implementation; for example, the time complexity of the rotation transformation implementation has been reduced from $O(n^2)$ to $O(n)$ \cite{zhou2018dynamic}.
+The rapidity lies in several aspects: \emph{i}) the sampling technique; based on the incumbent solution, the candidates generated by each state transformation operator form a regular neighborhood, from which representative candidates can be selected by sampling, avoiding exhaustive enumeration. \emph{ii}) the alternate strategy; the alternative use of different transformation operators facilitates escape from regions around local optima. \emph{iii}) efficient implementation; for example, the time complexity of the rotation transformation implementation has been reduced from $O(n^2)$ to $O(n)$ \cite{zhou2018dynamic}.